-A look at lighting for still life photography | Photofocus
+How to harness your light for still life photography

-(Editor’s note: This guest article is by Julie Powell who lives in Narre Warren, Victoria, Australia.
-She is an award-winning still life photographer who loves to share her passion for this genre with others.
-She also loves helping other photographers learn this part of the craft.
-See more of her work on her website.
-Enjoy!)
+With the light changing and Daylight savings ending (or just starting depending on where you live), there has never been a better time to ‘See your light’.
+Each Season has a different sort of light, have you taken much notice of it before.
+Summer is more on the yellow spectrum and much brighter, Winter is dull and has more blue in it.
+It will actually change during the course of a day too.
+I find Autumn and Spring have the most wonderful light.

-Do you struggle to capture great, well lit still life images?
-You are not alone, it seems to be one of the biggest hurdles most photographers face, but it doesn’t have to be.
-In six easy steps, you can learn to harness any type of lighting for your still life photography.
+So if you struggle to capture great, well-lit still-life images and trust me you’re not alone.
+It is actually one of the biggest hurdles most photographers face, but it doesn’t have to be.
+In five easy steps, you can learn how to harness your light for still life photography.

 1. See the light

 Learn to see your light, really study it.
 Choose a space where you can place a table by a window and set up a small scene, perhaps a bowl of fruit or a vase of flowers.
-Then, throughout the day, at one hour intervals, take a photo of the same setup.
+Then, throughout the day, at one-hour intervals, take a photo of the same setup.
 Don’t move anything.
 Put your camera on a tripod for this.
-Start by setting your camera on ISO 100 and use the Aperture Priority mode and an f/stop of f/8.0.
+Start by setting your camera on ISO 100 and use the Aperture Priority mode and a f/stop of f/5.6 – f/8.

-At the end of the day you will have quite a few images all at the where light is the only thing that changes.
+At the end of the day, you will have quite a few images all the same, where light is the only thing that changes.
 Study the light in each photo.
 See the shadows and the color of the light.
 Observe how it changes, especially if your window faces east or west.
-North and south light will work great too.
+North and South light will work great too.
 Different seasons will give slightly different light as well, so it is worth repeating this study at different times of the year, or even in different locations.
 For the most comprehensive result, do this over 12 hour period.

 2. Choose the mood

 Once you have studied your light and discovered which one you like best, you can use that light to set the mood for your images.
 Whether that light is cherry and bright, dark and moody, ethereal or dramatic is up to you.
-Generally, a still life is lit from the side or from behind your subject.
+Generally, still life is lit from the side or from behind your subject.
 Occasionally they are lit from the top with a slight angle for shots made directly above the scene.
 These are known as lay-flat shots.

 3. Natural light or artificial

 More often than not most still life photographers use natural light and why not, it’s free.
 Early morning light and later afternoon/evening light can be the softest and often desirable for photos.
 In this regard, it’s no different from landscapes.
-You can set up a table in front of a window and use it as side or backlight, you can also use a table beside a window for less directional light.
+You can set up a table in front of a window and use it as a side or backlight, you can also use a table off to the side of a window for less directional light.

-Natural light is not the only light source.
-You can still use flash, strobe or continuous lights as well, but you do need to keep in mind your white balance.
+Natural light is not the only light source available.
+You can still use flash, strobe or continuous lights as well.
+But you do need to keep in mind your white balance.
 You can adjust for Flash, Fluorescent or LED on your camera.
-Generally speaking you should still only use one light source — we only have one light and mixed shadows from multiple lights can be distracting in photos.
+Generally speaking, you should still only use one light source — we only have one sun and mixed shadows from multiple lights can be distracting in photos, but not always.

-Using artificial light can give you the freedom to capture you images any time of day or night and in any conditions.
+Using artificial light can give you the freedom to capture your images at any time of day or night and in any condition.
 You can try all of the above and set up a simple scene and then move your lights around your scene to get a feel for which direction you find more aesthetically pleasing.

 4. Harness your light